cmurga95/remote-blog/README.md

 https://github.com/cmurga95/sports-performance

 Bar path tracker using machine learning vision tools.
 Designed to analyze performance and results over time from weight training.

+This is a project to track the path of a barbell during a lift to analyse technique and performance.
+For now I took a model from RoboFlow, but my intention is to train a model on my own.
+I tried Training a YOLO v9 model on my computer but it would take too long.
+Next I tried to use EC2 instance on AWS but free version was too limited.
+Next I tried Google Collab but it was limited as well.
+Next steps involves training a NN on keras framework or installing Linux and using ROCm, pytorch supports gpu processing for nn training, that will let me leverage my GPU.